 C:\Program Files (x86)\Arduino\hardware\tools\avr\bin\avrdude -CC:\Program Files (x86)\Arduino\hardware\tools\avr\etc\avrdude.conf -v -pm328p -carduino -PCOM4 -b57600 -Uflash:w:".\cre_firmata.hex":i

-The default name for your robot will be Robee, the default password will be 1234.
+The default name for your robot will be Codee, the default password will be 1234.

-- You may edit the the file CRE_Firmata.ino to give your robot a new name and pin number password.
-You can also do this later on from your computer.
+- Locate the CRE_Firmata.ino file in your download, double click this to open the file.
+You may edit the the file to give your robot a new name and pin number password.

 // Edit this to rename your robot, you may also rename your robot via Firmata